bhqanhuit/Fashion-Semantic-Search/README.md

 # Fashion Semantic Search

 Fashion Semantic Search is a web application that allows users to search for fashion images using text queries.
 It leverages a fine-tuned CLIP model to perform semantic search on a pre-indexed dataset of fashion images, returning the top-k most similar images along with a visualization plot.
+We reused the pretrained model from [OpenFashionCLIP](https://github.com/aimagelab/open-fashion-clip)

 ## Features
 - **Text-Based Search**: Input a query to find matching fashion images.